Helping you support your loved ones

 It is often the case that someone may be found to lack mental capacity in some ways, but not others – for example, being unable to understand or manage their finances, but being clear about whether they wish to stay in their home or not.
 A judge will take this into account when deciding what type of Court of Protection deputyship it is appropriate to issue.

-Why choose Thornton Jones’ Court of Protection solicitors in Wakefield, Garforth and Ossett?
+Why choose Thornton Jones’ Court of Protection solicitors in Wakefield, Garforth, Ossett and Sherburn in Elmet?

 Our Court of Protection solicitors have been supporting individuals and their families to support vulnerable people for many years.
 We understand the importance of providing sensitive, practical legal advice and guidance so you can have peace of mind that everything is being taken care of correctly to ensure you loved one’s needs are met.